Saidat23/devops.pbl/Git Project.md

   -- Write any sentence of your choice inside the text file and save changes.

-  -- Add the changes to git staging area using the command "git add ."
+  -- Add the changes to Git staging area using the command "git add ."

-  -- To commit your changes sto git, run the command "git commit -m "initial commit".
+  -- To commit your changes to Git, run the command git commit -m "initial commit".